 In summary, when choosing your preferred tea drinking vessel you may wish to consider the following:

 - a thinner teacup lip assists in tea gliding over your tongue differently and reaching more taste buds

 - a thinner lipped teacup encourages mindful tea drinking, enhancing the experience

 - a cup made with a porous material will capture some of the flavour and aroma of your tea

 - a shallow or wider cup cools tea rapidly

-- handles make it easier to hold the cup, therefore do contribute with the all over tea drinking experience.
+- handles make it easier to hold the cup, so depending on the style of tea being served can contribute to the tea drinking experience.

 We'd love to learn what your favourite tea drinking cup looks like.
 Feel free to drop us a line and share your teacup thoughts with us.